jcordry/effective-rotary-phone/lectureGit.md

 7. **Push** your changes into the remote.
 You can choose which branch of the 8 remote this new commit will go into.
 9. Repeat from step 2.

-Be VERY mindful of the branch over which you are working.

 ## Why would you want to branch?